Creatine Monohydrate 101: What It Is and How to Use It

 Micronized vs. Regular Monohydrate

-You will see both "micronized" and "regular" creatine monohydrate on shelves.
-Micronized simply means the powder has been milled into smaller particles.
-Practically, that means it tends to mix more smoothly and stay suspended a little longer, which some people prefer in a shaker.
+You'll see both "micronized" and "regular" creatine monohydrate on shelves.
+Micronized just means the powder has been milled into smaller particles.
+In practice, that means it tends to mix more smoothly and stay suspended a bit longer, which some people prefer in a shaker.

-What does not change is the underlying molecule.
-Micronized creatine monohydrate is the same compound as standard monohydrate, so the research on creatine monohydrate applies to both.
-The choice comes down to texture and personal preference, not effectiveness.
-If a gritty powder bothers you, micronized is a nice quality-of-life upgrade; if it does not, regular monohydrate is perfectly fine.
+What doesn't change is the molecule underneath.
+Micronized creatine monohydrate is the same compound as standard monohydrate, so all the research on creatine monohydrate applies to both.
+Your choice comes down to texture and preference, not effectiveness.
+If a gritty powder annoys you, micronized is a nice quality-of-life upgrade.
+If it doesn't bother you, regular monohydrate is perfectly fine.

-Because creatine monohydrate is the form with the deepest evidence base, we keep our formula clean and single-ingredient, and like the rest of our line it is third-party tested for purity.
-You can also stack savings on a longer run: with our bundle pricing the second unit is 25% off and the third is 50% off, which makes staying consistent for several months easy on the budget.
+Because creatine monohydrate is the form with the deepest evidence behind it, we keep our formula clean and single-ingredient, and like the rest of our line it's third-party tested for purity.
+You can stack savings on a longer run too.
+With our bundle pricing you buy 1 and get the next 25% off, so every second unit is 25% off, which makes staying consistent for several months easy on the budget.

 Shop: Muscle Support Creatine